bsarna89/be-project/README.md

 To return to your terminal command prompt, type `\q`.

-Alternatively, you may wish to start a local server in order to access the respective endpoints directly.
-This can be achieved by running the command:
+Alternatively, you will be able to start a local server in order to access the respective endpoints directly.
+This will be achieved by running the command:

 ```
 $ npm run listen.js